jgerstmayr/EXUDYN/docs/RST/cInterface/TypeDefinitions.rst

 KeyCode
 =======

-This section shows the KeyCode structure, which is used for special key codes in keyPressUserFunction.
+The enumeration type  KeyCode is used for special key codes in keyPressUserFunction.